-You are qualified to vote if:
+You are qualified to register to vote if:

-- You are a citizen of the United States. - You are at least 18 years old on the day of the election at which you seek to vote.
+You are a citizen of the United States.

-If you will be 18 on or before November 4, you may vote in the primary election June 3.
+You are at least 18 years old on the day of the election at which you seek to vote.
+If you will be 18 on or before November 3, you may vote in a primary election.
 You may vote for candidates only and not on issues.

-- You have been a resident of Ohio for at least 30 days before the election. - You have been registered to vote at least 30 days before the election.
+You have been a resident of Ohio for at least 30 days before the election.